Doubly random polytopes: Approximation of the sphere

-\end{proof} We point out that what we've proved here implies that under the assumptions of Claim \ref{triangle} every edge of $P$ has length at most $\sqrt{12 \epsilon + 6 \epsilon^2}$, but the claim is quite a bit stronger; this will be convenient later. \begin{claim} For $\epsilon > 0$ and $P \sim P_1(d, m)$ with probability at least every facet of $P^{\circ}$ has diameter at most $\sqrt{12 \epsilon + 6 \epsilon^2}$.
+We point out that what we've proved here implies that under the assumptions of Claim \ref{triangle} every edge of $P$ has length at most $\sqrt{12 \epsilon + 6 \epsilon^2}$, but the claim is quite a bit stronger; this will be convenient later. \begin{claim} For $\epsilon > 0$ bounded above by a sufficiently small constant and $P \sim P_1(d, m)$ with probability at least every facet of $P^{\circ}$ has diameter at most $\sqrt{12 \epsilon + 6 \epsilon^2}$.
 Thus with high probability every facet of $P^{\circ}$ has diameter $O((\log m/m)^{1/(d - 1)})$ where the implied constant depends only on $d$. \end{claim} \begin{proof} This is immediate from Lemma \ref{HausdorffOutside} and Claim \ref{triangle}. \end{proof} Now that we have that all of the edges of $P^{\circ}$ will be short we turn our attention to the number of vertices above new facets in $Q$.
-This argument will be similar to the argument from Lemma \ref{HausdorffOutside}. \begin{claim} If $P$ is a nondegenerate simple $d$-polytope on at most $n$ vertices and $Q \sim \B(P, p)$ with $p \in [0, 1]$ then for any $t$ the probability that $Q$ has a new facet with at least $t$ vertices above it is at most
+This argument will be similar to the argument from Lemma \ref{HausdorffOutside}. \begin{claim} If $P$ is a nondegenerate simple $d$-polytope on at most $n$ vertices and $Q \sim \B(P, p)$ with $p \in [0, 1]$ then for any $t$ the probability that $Q$ has a new facet with at least $t$ vertices of $P$ above it is at most

 \end{claim} \begin{proof} Let $\sigma$ be a facet determined by $d$ vertices of $P$ which are not on any facet of $P$ with $t$ vertices above the hyperplane of $\sigma$.
 Then $\sigma$ is a facet of $Q$ only if every vertex of $\sigma$ belongs to $Q$ and the vertices above it do not belong to $Q$.
 Thus the probability that $\sigma$ is a facet of $Q$ is therefore at most $p^d (1 - p)^t$.
 As there are at most $\binom{n}{d}$ choices for $\sigma$ we have that the expected number of new facets with exactly $t$ vertices above each of them is at most